sampritchard/twitter-fun/README.md

 ### Twitter Bot
-A bot that creates an Twitter update based on selecting a string from an array.
+A bot that creates a Twitter update based on selecting a string from an array.

 Currently, this is setup locally, so posts are not automated every 24 hours (which will be the end goal).